Programming Wireless Security through Learning-Aided Spatiotemporal Digital Coding Metamaterial Antenna: Wireless channel and BER analysis

 where $\mathbf{H}^{AB}$ and $\mathbf{H}^{EB}$ denote the instantaneous CSI corresponding to Alice-Bob and Eve-Bob channels, respectively.
 The first summation imposes the requirement that the radiation patterns' values computed based on the CSI of Alice-Bob channel must be similar for all the time steps.
 Meanwhile, the difference between those values given the CSI of Eve-Bob channel is made as large as possible through the second summation term.
 In simple words, the first term removes the interference terms for Bob by canceling the effect of the channel $\mathbf{H}^{AB}$.
 The second summation, on the other hand, maximizes the contribution of the interference terms to the received signal through the channel $\mathbf{H}^{EB}$.
-For the cases where only the partial CSI of Eve-Bob channel is available at Alice, similar optimization problem can be formulated which includes averaging over different realizations of the channel (Supplementary Note $4$).
-Similar to the free space scenario, these optimization problems falls into the category of mixed integer non-linear programs which can efficiently be solved via branch and bound algorithm.
-We note that the channel gains are time-varying in general which necessitates solving \eqref{eq:optimization_problem_channel} whenever channel gains change.
+For the cases where only the partial CSI of Eve-Bob channel is available at Alice, a similar optimization problem can be formulated which includes averaging over different realizations of the channel (Section S$4$ of the Supporting Information).
+Similar to the free space scenario, these optimization problems fall into the category of mixed integer non-linear programs which can efficiently be solved via branch and bound algorithm.
+We note that the channel gains are time-varying in general which necessitates solving Equation \eqref{eq:optimization_problem_channel} whenever channel gains change.
 We further discuss this matter in the next section.